Clayton West: History

-The village once had a railway station on a branch line, opening 1 September 1879, branching off the Penistone Line.
-However the station along with Skelmanthorpe was closed in January 1983.
+Clayton West railway station opened 1 September 1879, on a line that branched off the Penistone Line.
+The station along with Skelmanthorpe was closed in January 1983.
 The Kirklees Light Railway now runs and operates trains from the former station.

 Clayton West was occasionally used as a location for Britain's longest running comedy series Last of the Summer Wine, in which one of the village's former pubs, "The Shoulder of Mutton" in Church Lane, features prominently.
 The village lost its post office in 2010.

-All Saints Church, on Church Lane, dates back to 1875 and is still in use today.
+All Saints Church, on Church Lane, dates from 1875.
 It belongs to the Diocese of Wakefield.
 All Saints cost £2,300 to construct between 1872 and 1875.
 Half of the cost was met by the parish, the other half by WB Beaumont of Bretton Hall (later to be Baron Allendale), the church's patron and benefactor.
 All Saints can be seen from many places around the village, the only building with a spire, which houses one bell.
 The roof slates of the church were last replaced in the early 1980s, following a slate appeal when raffle tickets were sold to raise funds for the roof replacement, the spire was also repainted and reclad at this time.
 In 2019 the roof is again in need of major restoration.